 Electricity: 220V, 50Hz.
 Electric Plug Details: European plug with 2 circular metal pins.
 Voltage is similar to the UK and most appliances such as battery chargers for videos, hair dryers etc. can be plugged in with appropriate adapters.
 These are available for purchase at most airports and travel shops.

 Bear in mind this is a camping trip so electricity will not be available on the camping nights.
 Mobile phone reception is not available on most parts of the trail but usually available in the towns.

 The riding holiday involves long hours in the saddle so clothing should be comfortable and well-tested.
 A broad-brimmed hat is a useful addition and high-factor suncream is essential.
 Boots suitable for riding and walking are advised.
-Temperatures can drop at night in the desert so a sleeping bag is required but unfortunately it is not possible to hire these, you must provide your own.
+Temperatures can drop at night in the desert so a sleeping bag is required if you are camping but unfortunately it is not possible to hire these, you must provide your own.
 Blankets can be provided and are used in addition to a sleeping bag.

 A few saddlebags are available but it is recommended that you take your own.
 The evenings are informal round the campfire, no change of clothing is required, just the addition of a few layers.